csabakistorma/My-components/README.md

 # My-components
-Button components that can be used for websites
+A simple footer that can be used for web pages